Alexander-Dubrawski/lightweight_hyrise_cockpit_backend/README.md

 To run the benchmarks you need to have the following components installed:

 * WRK https://github.com/wg/wrk
-* curl
-* top
+* ps

-You can run the benchmarks as follow

-* Latency benchmarks: `pipenv run python -m benchmark_tools.latency.latency_benchmark`
+You can run the benchmarks for example as follow `pipenv run python -m benchmark.wsgi_benchmark`
-* User scenario latency benchmarks: `pipenv run python -m benchmark_tools.latency.user_scenario_benchmark`
-* Sequential wrk throughput benchmarks: `pipenv run python -m benchmark_tools.throughput.sequencial_wrk_benchmark`
-* Parallel wrk throughput benchmarks: `pipenv run python -m benchmark_tools.throughput.parallel_wrk_benchmark`
-* User scenario throughput benchmarks: `pipenv run python -m benchmark_tools.throughput.user_scenario_benchmark`
-* System benchmark: `pipenv run python -m benchmark_tools.system.system_benchmark`